TableTopLtd/tt-payments/README.md

 ```
 http://localhost:8086/v1/payments
 ```
-To see a list of all reservations.
+To see a list of all payments.

 ```
 http://localhost:8086/v1/payments/1